oscarotero/oscarotero.gal/en/notes/deno.md

 support two runtimes in one (Node and Deno).
-Node has added a lot of stuff in its 14 years of life: CJS, N-API, package.json, NPM configuration, Node global variables, a huge set of APIs, etc. This support must be deeply integrated into Deno, to be able to import NPM and Deno modules in the same script.
-It reminds me of when Internet Explorer could run in "quirks mode" or "standard mode", but applied to the JavaScript runtimes world.
+Node has added a lot of stuff in its 14 years of life: CJS, N-API, package.json, NPM configuration, Node global variables, a huge set of APIs, etc. This support must be deeply integrated into Deno, to be able to import NPM and Deno modules in the same script or use them with Deno tools like `vendor`, `compile`, `doc`, `check`, etc. It reminds me of when Internet Explorer could run in "quirks mode" or "standard mode", but applied to the JavaScript runtimes world.

 After 2 years of development (NPM support was added in 2022), there are still